decatorevista/storytelling/international.md

 ### Local Transport

-**Subway**

-Bucharest has a well developed subway system.
+**Subway:** Bucharest has a well developed subway system.
 For planning a trip with public transportation, use this [website](http://transporturban.ro/en/bucuresti/).

-**Taxi**

-The standard rate for a taxi in Bucharest is 32 eurocents per kilometer.
+**Taxi:** The standard rate for a taxi in Bucharest is 32 eurocents per kilometer.
 Tips are encouraged.
 You can order a taxi via the Star Taxi app ([Android](https://play.google.com/store/apps/details?id=ro.startaxi.android.client) or [iPhone](http://itunes.apple.com/ro/app/star-taxi/id564195177?mt=8&uo=4)), which selects from various certified taxi companies.

 *Order a taxi by phone:*